Who is an Embedded System Designer?

 - Optimization: Improving system performance, power consumption, and reliability.

-- Documentation: Creating detailed documentation for design, testing, and maintenance.
+- Documentation: Creating detailed documentation for design, development, and testing processes.

 - Familiarity with real-time operating systems (RTOS).